slatedocs/slate/source/includes/markdown/_07-auth.md

 7. Once the Bearer Token expires, the application can again use the Token Exchange Endpoint to exchange the Refresh Token for a new Bearer Token.
 (This can be repeated for as long as the user has authorized the application.)

-This is just one example using the Authorization Code Grant - applications that run entirely in the browser would generally use the [Implicit Grant](#implicit-grant) flow instead.

 We definitely recommend using a library to take care of the nitty-gritty of OAuth, but hopefully this helps demystify the process somewhat.